 From Chios to Cesme

 Ferries depart from the port of Chios Town and arrive in Cesme in 45 minutes.
-Cesme is a popular resort in Turkey, about an hour drive from Izmir, the third largest city of the country.
+Cesme is a popular resort in Turkey, about a 1-hour drive from Izmir, the third largest city of the country.
 In summer, there are many daily ferries, while in winter there are ferries about 3 times a week.

 From Lesvos to Ayvalik

 In summer, ferries depart daily and frequently from the port of Mytilene, the capital of Lesvos, to Ayvalik, a lovely seaside town in Turkey.
 The trip is 90 min.
 Schedules continue in winter but not that frequently, usually every other day.